charlescolley/LambdaTAME.jl/README.md

 Data
 ----
-included files are sparse matrix and sparse tensor (.smat and .ssten files respectively) representations of the PPI networks from the [MultiMAGNA++](https://www3.nd.edu/~cone/multiMAGNA++/) project.
+included files are sparse matrix and sparse tensor (.smat and .ssten files respectively) representations of the subset of PPI networks from the [LVGNA](https://www3.nd.edu/~cone/LNA_GNA/) project which we use (original .gw files can be directly downloaded [here](https://www3.nd.edu/~cone/LNA_GNA/networks.zip)).
 Data is included for convenience of recreating our experiments.
 If utilizing these files, please add appropriate citations to their original project source.

 Experiments
 --------------